ANY NEWS FROM LIFE WITH TWO CHILDREN?

 JEALOUSY

-“Patrick, will you go to grandma’s after school on Friday night?”
+“Patrick, will you go to Grandma’s after school on Friday night?”

 “Why?
 Are you going out without us again?
-You go to parties all the time and we don’t go anywhere?!”
+You go to parties all the time, and we don’t go anywhere?!”

 I explain to her:

-“He is not my little brother and you are not his Mommy, I was first in Mommy’s tummy.”
+“He is not my little brother, and you are not his Mommy.
+I was first in Mommy’s tummy.”

-And end the conversation.
+The end of the conversation.

-But she’s really good at complaining about her dad and brother and she comes out on top.
+But she’s really good at complaining about her dad and brother, and she comes out on top.

-• “Mom, Patrick took your chocolate and ate it.”
+- “Mom, Patrick took your chocolate and ate it.”

-• “Mommy, I put the plate in the dishwasher and Patrick and Daddy didn’t.”
+- “Mommy, I put the plate in the dishwasher, and Patrick and Daddy didn’t.”

-• “Mom, I heard Dad talking on the phone and making an appointment with Daniel for a beer on Friday evening.”
+- “Mom, I heard Dad talking on the phone and making an appointment with Daniel for a beer on Friday evening.”

-• “Dad didn’t want to pick me up when we were coming back from the store.”
+- “Dad didn’t want to pick me up when we were coming back from the store.”

 So not much has changed for me.
 We are still in the same precious family bubble.
 My children are still in charge at home.
-Every day I pick them up from school and wait for another amazing story, sometimes less real, sometimes less cultural, but they share it with me.
+Every day, I pick them up from school and wait for another amazing story, sometimes less real, sometimes less cultural, but they share it with me.
 They greet me with a hug and a smile.

-It doesn’t matter if I hear a compliment about a good dinner, what matters is their feelings and the time spent with them.
+It doesn’t matter if I hear a compliment about a good dinner; what matters is their feelings and the time spent with them.
 They are my children.